 - 1. Chapter has a positive presence, brand, and impact within their campus community that aligns with Article II. - 2.
 Chapter makes a positive impact with their campus, community, and fraternity/sorority council(s) by participating in campus events, co-sponsoring events, and demonstrating leadership or participation in other campus organizations. - 3.
 Chapter members communicate and have a positive working relationship with Fraternity visitors, advisers, house corporation members, regional team members, and Executive Offices staff. - 4.
 Chapter's online presence is positive, accurate, and is aligned with the Fraternity's Social Media Policy and Article II. - 5.
-Chapter holds at least two fundraising events each academic year, one of which must be a Signature Fundraising Event, that follow Foundation & Fraternity policies, including completing all pre- and post-event tasks in Anchorbase and submitting fundraising profits to the Foundation in a timely manner.
+Chapter holds at least two fundraising events each academic year, one of which must be a Signature Fundraising Event, that follow Foundation and Fraternity policies. - 6.
+Chapter completes the Foundation Fundraising Planning Form prior to a fundraising event and Fundraising Finance Report Form after a fundraising event in Anchorbase and submits fundraising profits to the Foundation in a timely manner.

-- Chapter averages at least 8 service hours per member each academic year, with at least 5 average hours per member dedicated to Service for Sight.
-The Log Do Good Hours Task in Anchorbase is completed by the specified due dates. - 7.
-Chapter participates in Founders Day and at least one additional collumnae event per year, other than the annual house corporation meeting, which could be in person with a local alumnae group or virtual connections with alumnae. - 8.
-The vp: Panhellenic completes the Panhellenic Update task within two weeks of the start of classes each team and the Monthly Panhellenic Report task each month in Anchorbase.
+- 7. Chapter averages at least eight service hours per member each academic year, with at least 5 average hours per member dedicated to Service for Sight.
+The Log Do Good Hours Task in Anchorbase is completed by the specified due dates. - 8.
+Chapter participates in Founders Day and at least one additional collumnae event per year, other than the annual house corporation meeting, which could be in person with a local alumnae group or virtual connections with alumnae. - 9.
+The vp: Panhellenic completes the Panhellenic Update task within two weeks of the start of classes each term and the Monthly Panhellenic Report task each month in Anchorbase.